-Whether girls are participating in snowboarding or traditional downhill, slalom, Super G, or other types of skiing, participants use trails and slopes matched to their abilities.
+Whether Girl Scouts are participating in snowboarding or traditional downhill, slalom, super-G, or other types of skiing, participants use trails and slopes matched to their abilities.

-Note: Even experienced girls are not permitted to do aerial tricks on skis or snowboards.
+Note: Even experienced skiers are not permitted to do aerial tricks on skis or snowboards when skiing or riding as part of a Girl Scout activity.

-- Professional Ski Instructors of America (PSIA) and American Association of Snowboard
+- Professional Ski Instructors of America (PSIA) and American Association of Snowboard Instructors (AASI):

-Instructors (AASI): The Snow Pros
+The Snow Pros

 - National Ski Patrol

 - U.S. Ski and Snowboard

 - Locate ski resorts by region: ABC of Snowboarding

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
-Always be sure to call ahead to the ski and snowboard resort to ensure they are able to accommodate those with disabilities-most are extremely accommodating and offer specialized instructors and trails.
+Always be sure to call ahead to the ski and snowboard resort to ensure they are able to accommodate those with disabilities-most are extremely accommodating and offer specialized instructors and trails for athletes who are blind, deaf or hard of hearing, paraplegic, or who have other conditions.
 Ask to speak to an instructor ahead of time, if appropriate.
-For more information visit Move United.
+See Move United's Skiing and Snowboarding articles.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense,